cozy/cozy-emails/README.md

 In order to run the tests, you must only have the Data System started.
 The tests wont pass if you already have an account in your data-system

-For frontend tests, you need a working [CasperJS](http://casperjs.org/) installation, and to set up some environment variables:
-* `COZY_URL`: base URL of the application, for example "http://localhost:9125/"

-Then go to the Cozy emails folder and:

-    COZY_URL="http://localhost:9125/" casperjs test client/tests/casper/full

 ### Mail Loader